 ‘Sounding-out’ and decoding words is known as ‘Phonics’ and is taught daily in Reception and KS1.
 Phonics is an important strategy that children need in order to read and spell words.
 Some children in KS2 will continue to work on phonics skills if it is assessed that they need to secure their phonics understanding.

-Click here to see how we teach the Letters and Sounds Phonics scheme at Capel Manor.
+Click here to see how we teach the Little Wandle scheme at Capel Manor.

 You can use these links to help children with their Phonics:

 Year 1 Phonics Screening Check Workshop

 In June, all of our children in Year 1 must take a Phonics Screening Check.
 To give our Year 1 parents a better understanding of this check, Miss Moran recently led a fantastic workshop.
 Click HERE to check it out.
 We had so many parents turn up.

 Children in Y2 – Y6 follow the ‘Read, Write Inc.’ scheme to learn new spelling patterns.
 Spelling is taught daily in 15-20 minute sessions.

 All children will take home a ‘banded book’ pitched to their reading ability however we actively encourage children to also select books and texts that interest them.
 The book banded books will be changed at least once a week.
 Children also have weekly access to our extremely well resourced library where they are free to make their own choices which are changed weekly.
 We promote newspapers, poetry, comics and picture books (amongst other genres!) as valid reading options.
 Our Book Week, Poetry Week, Shakespeare Week, author visits and Book Fairs give children the opportunity to be exposed to different types of reading.